mauriora/reusable-hybrid-repo-mvc-spfx-examples/README.md

 ### Minimal path to awesomeness

-Go to any of the example in the `solutions` folder and follow the `README.md`.
+Go to any of the example solution in the [solutions](./solutions/) folder and follow the `README.md`.
+Basically `clone` and `serve`.

 #### Alternatively to get it all in one go

+This is only useful for looking around and comparing the projects.
+It's easier for build and enhancements to clone each example solution.

 ```shell
 git clone --recurse-submodules https://github.com/mauriora/reusable-hybrid-repo-mvc-spfx-examples.git
 ```

-then go into any subfolder in the `solutions` folder:

-- follow the instructions in `README.md`
-- **except the `git clone`**

 ### Create new project

-To jump start a new SPFx project, use any of the examples in the `solutions` folder as a starting point:
+To jump start a new SPFx project, use any of the examples in the [solutions](./solutions/) folder as a starting point:

 - Fork the example workspace as *YOUR-SOLUTION*
 - Clone the forked workspace
 - Fork the starting app project as *YOUR-PROJECT*
 - Add *YOUR-PROJECT* as submodule to *YOUR-SOLUTION*
-  - the app GitExtenson can be helpfull
+  - the app GitExtension can be helpful
   - under `Repository`/`Manage submodules...`
 - Remove the starting project, and any other you don't need, from *YOUR-SOLUTION* *(see previous step)*
 - call `yarn initguids` in apps/*YOUR-PROJECT*